Overview Mockmill

 - You are satisfied with a milling capacity of 100 g / minute at the finest setting (reference is wheat)

-- You want a mill with a housing made from renewable raw materials: Mockmill 100
+- You want a mill with a robust housing: Mockmill 100

 - You want a mill with a wooden housing: Mockmill LINO 100